Shivi15/Shivi-Malhotra-Portfolio/README.md

 ![Output](/Movie Recommendation System/Output.png)

 # [Project 4: Airbnb Data Analysis - Project Overview](https://github.com/LohithChowdary/Airbnb-Data-Analysis)
-* Analyzed Airbnb listings in New York City to understand if nonstandard amenities can be added to increase the revenue.
+* Analyzed Airbnb listings in New York City to understand if nonstandard amenities can be added to increase revenue.
-* Cleaned and performed Exploratory Data Analysis, by implementing techniques like a word cloud, Term generation matrix, visualizing neighbourhoods with high Airbnb listings using tableau on a map and carrying out a sentimental analysis on reviews dataset draw insights.
+* Cleaned and performed Exploratory Data Analysis, by implementing techniques like a word cloud and term generation matrix, visualizing neighbourhoods with high Airbnb listings using tableau on a map and carrying out a sentimental analysis on reviews dataset to draw insights.
 * Created features from Amenities by performing feature engineering.
 * Finally, evaluated 5 different models, and found out that XGBoost showed maximum accuracy in predicting Airbnb listings' prices.
 <p align="justify">